 In June and July of 2004, we issued a total of \$90.0 million of 2.875% convertible senior subordinated debentures due 2034.
 We have previously operated with little or no debt, and our previous payments of interest have not been material.
 The interest we will be required to pay on these debentures will reduce our net income each year until the debentures are no longer outstanding.
 The terms of the debentures also include provisions that could accelerate our obligation to repay all amounts outstanding under the debentures if certain events happen, such as our failure to pay interest in a timely manner, failure to pay principal upon redemption or repurchase, failure to deliver cash, shares of common stock, or other property upon conversion and other specified events of default.
 In addition, on June 15, 2011, June 15, 2014, June 15, 2019, June 15, 2024 and June 15, 2029, or following specified fundamental changes, holders of the debentures may require us to repurchase their debentures for cash.
 On December 14, 2004, we irrevocably elected to settle with cash 100% of the principal amount of the debentures upon conversion thereof, and holders of the debentures may convert them if our stock price exceeds \$50 per share for at least 20 out of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter.
-On May 12, 2005, the last reported sales price of our common stock was greater than \$50 per share for the twentieth day in the thirty consecutive trading day period ending on the last day of our second fiscal quarter.
-Because of this occurrence, holders of the debentures may convert them during our third fiscal quarter ending on September 2, 2005.
-This test is repeated each fiscal quarter.
-In June 2005, subsequent to the second quarter of fiscal 2005, we amended our loan agreement with Citizens Bank to increase the existing line of credit from \$40 million to \$90 million to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
+Because the closing price of our common stock did not equal or exceed the \$50 per share contingent conversion trigger price for 20 out of 30 consecutive trading days ending on September 2, 2005, holders of the debentures are not able to exercise their right to convert the bonds during our fourth fiscal quarter ended November 26, 2005.
+However, this test is repeated each fiscal quarter and has been met previously.
+On June 20, 2005, we amended our loan agreement with our bank to increase the existing line of credit from \$40 million to \$90 million to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
 We intend to use the amounts available under our bank line of credit, in the event debenture holders exercise their rights to convert.
 The degree to which we are leveraged could adversely affect our ability to obtain further financing for working capital, acquisitions or other purposes and could make us more vulnerable to industry downturns and competitive pressures.
-The terms of any such refinancing could be significantly less favorable to us and could adversely affect our results of operations.